Thainnt/Eco_space/README.md

 # Eco Space
 A mini e-commerce application for environemntally sustainable products.
-Also features a freeCycle network to encourage reuse.
+Also features a Freecycle network to encourage reuse.

 ## About Eco Space
 My group members and I share a vision that can help transition to a zerowaste lifestyle.
 The problem is our landfills and oceans are polluted with plastic debris among other things.
 And the solution is very simple but it requires a collective effort.